-: Promptly isolate the scene by removing all persons from the vicinity of the incident if there is a fire.
+Section 5.
+Fire-fighting measures Extinguishing media Suitable extinguishing : Use an extinguishing agent suitable for the surrounding fire. media Unsuitable extinguishing : None known. media Specific hazards arising : Contains gas under pressure.
+In a fire or if heated, a pressure increase will occur and the container may burst or explode. from the chemical Hazardous thermal : Decomposition products may include the following materials: carbon dioxide decomposition products carbon monoxide nitrogen oxides Special protective actions : Promptly isolate the scene by removing all persons from the vicinity of the incident if for fire-fighters there is a fire.
 No action shall be taken involving any personal risk or without suitable training.
 Contact supplier immediately for specialist advice.
 Move containers from fire area if this can be done without risk.
 Use water spray to keep fire-exposed containers cool.

-Special protective equipment for fire-fighters

-: Fire-fighters should wear appropriate protective equipment and self-contained breathing apparatus (SCBA) with a full face-piece operated in positive pressure mode.
+Special protective : Fire-fighters should wear appropriate protective equipment and self-contained breathing apparatus (SCBA) with a full face-piece operated in positive pressure mode. equipment for fire-fighters

-For non-emergency personnel

-: No action shall be taken involving any personal risk or without suitable training.
+Personal precautions, protec tive equipment and emergency procedures For non-emergency personnel : No action shall be taken involving any personal risk or without suitable training.
 Evacuate surrounding areas.
 Keep unnecessary and unprotected personnel from entering.
 Avoid breathing gas.
 Provide adequate ventilation.
 Wear appropriate respirator when ventilation is inadequate.
 Put on appropriate personal protective equipment.

-For emergency responders

-If specialised clothing is required to deal with the spillage, take note of any information in Section 8 on suitable and unsuitable materials.
+For emergency responders : If specialised clothing is required to deal with the spillage, take note of any information in Section 8 on suitable and unsuitable materials.
 See also the information in "For non-emergency personnel".

-: Ensure emergency procedures to deal with accidental gas releases are in place to avoid contamination of the environment.
+Environmental precautions : Ensure emergency procedures to deal with accidental gas releases are in place to avoid contamination of the environment.
 Inform the relevant authorities if the product has caused environmental pollution (sewers, waterways, soil or air).

-Small spill

-: Immediately contact emergency personnel.
+Methods and materials for co ntainment and cleaning up Small spill : Immediately contact emergency personnel.
 Stop leak if without risk.

-Large spill

-: Immediately contact emergency personnel.
+Large spill : Immediately contact emergency personnel.
 Stop leak if without risk.
-Note: see Section

-1 for emergency contact information and Section 13 for waste disposal.

-Date of issue/Date of revision: 1/23/2015.Date of previous issue: No previous validation.Version: 0.013/11
+Note: see Section 1 for emergency contact information and Section 13 for waste disposal.
+Date of issue/Date of revision : 1/23/2015 Date of previous issue : No previous validation Version : 0.01 3/11

-Protective measures

-: Put on appropriate personal protective equipment (see Section 8).
+Precautions for safe handling Protective measures : Put on appropriate personal protective equipment (see Section 8).
 Contains gas under pressure.
 Avoid contact with eyes, skin and clothing.
 Avoid breathing gas.
 Empty containers retain product residue and can be hazardous.
 Do not puncture or incinerate container.
 Use equipment rated for cylinder pressure.
 Close valve after each use and when empty.
 Protect cylinders from physical damage; do not drag, roll, slide, or drop.
 Use a suitable hand truck for cylinder movement.

-Advice on general occupational hygiene

-: Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
+Advice on general occupational hygiene : Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Workers should wash hands and face before eating, drinking and smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
 See also Section 8 for additional information on hygiene measures.

-including any incompatibilities

-Conditions for safe storage, : Store in accordance with local regulations.
+Conditions for safe storage, including any incompatibilities : Store in accordance with local regulations.
 Store in a segregated and approved area.
 Store away from direct sunlight in a dry, cool and well-ventilated area, away from incompatible materials (see Section 10).
 Keep container tightly closed and sealed until ready for use.
 Cylinders should be stored upright, with valve protection cap in place, and firmly secured to prevent falling or being knocked over.
 Cylinder temperatures should not exceed 52 °C (125 °F).